Mary Nightingale: 2010s

 Nightingale was an occasional presenter of the ITV Lunchtime News and ITV News weekend bulletins, and previously acted as a relief presenter on ITV News at Ten before the programme's restructure in October 2015.

 In April 2011, she took over from Mark Nicholas as the host of the ITV daytime cookery programme Britain's Best Dish.

 On 23 September 2012, she presented William & Kate: The South Seas Tour on ITV.

 On 13 December 2016, it was announced Nightingale would become the sole presenter of the ITV Evening News from January 2017 onwards.

-2020s

-On 8 September 2022, Nightingale announced on ITV News that Queen Elizabeth II had died.

 Awards

 In 2002 and 2004, she won TRIC Awards in the category "Newscaster of the Year".

 Personal life

-Nightingale has been married since April 2000 to television producer Paul Fenwick, the former Human Resource director of Trailfinders.
-The couple have two children.
+Nightingale married television producer Paul Fenwick, the former Human Resource director of Trailfinders in April 2000 in New York City.
+The couple have two children and live in Hammersmith, west London.